7 Best Photography Insurance Companies

 - Instant COI: Available online

-Offering three policy packages starting as low as $59 annually, Full Frame Insurance is the best provider for affordable insurance.
-It also offers a convenient online experience and has several policies to meet your photography or videography needs.
+Offering policy packages starting as low as $59 annually for event insurance or $129 annually for liability, Full Frame Insurance is the best provider for quick and highly affordable photography insurance.
+Sometimes you want a simple way to purchase insurance quickly.
+Full Frame offers a straightforward way to build coverage based on your needs, including equipment and professional liability.
+It has several policies to meet your photography or videography needs.

-Unfortunately, it doesn’t handle its claims, and while you have 24/7 access to your policy documents, it has no 24/7 call center.
+Unfortunately, it does not handle its claims, and while you have 24/7 access to your policy documents, it has no 24/7 call center.

-Full Frame offers three levels of coverage.
-The first one starts at $59 annually and is for three-day event liability insurance.
+If you just need short-term event insurance, it offers three-day event liability insurance that starts at $59.
 It comes with a limit of $1 million per occurrence and $2 million aggregate.

 For $30, you can add unlimited additional insureds to any of the policies.